-It’s worth mentioning that each lender will have their own criteria when making their assessments.
-Some lenders require clean credit history whereas other lenders may approve mortgages with bad credit.
+It’s worth mentioning that each lender has its own criteria when making assessments.
+Some lenders require a clean credit history, whereas others may approve mortgages with bad credit.

 Should I remortgage to pay debt?

-If you had a loan of £12,000 with a term of 2 years on an interest rate of 10%, your monthly payment would be around £550, assuming there were no other fees attached to your loan.
+If you had a loan of £12,000 with a term of 2 years on an interest rate of 10%, your monthly payment would be around £550, assuming no other fees were attached to your loan.

-if the same loan of £12,000 was paid back through a 15 year mortgage with an interest rate of 5%, your monthly payment would be around £70.
-Even if the interest rate was the same at 10%, then your monthly payment would be in the region of £75.
+If the same loan of £12,000 were paid back through a 15-year mortgage with an interest rate of 5%, your monthly payment would be around £70.
+Even if the interest rate were the same at 10%, your monthly payment would be in the region of £75.